 * Please note that calculating an exact royalty percentage or payment amount based on the sales price is impossible for international sales, due to the fact that foreign currency exchange rates are constantly changing.
-The App Store does not absorb currency exchange costs, so we essentially split those costs proportionally with the author.
+The point here is that the App Stores do not absorb currency exchange costs, they pass them on, so TaleSpring splits those costs proportionally with the author.

-Why do I have to use the latest Safari, Chrome or Firefox to create books and not Microsoft Internet Explorer?
+Why do I have to use the latest Safari or Chrome to create books and not Microsoft Internet Explorer or Firefox?

 We recommend reaching out to your local colleges and universities.
 Students do great work and are often looking for opportunities to expand their portfolio.
 If you want someone more experienced, you can also check the illustrator listings at the Society of Children’s Book Writers and Illustrators (SCBWI). http://www.scbwi.org/Illustrators-Gallery.aspx

 TaleSpring is “Create Once.
 Publish Everywhere.”
 So once other devices are supported, you will have the opportunity to publish to those devices as well without having to create your book over again.
-Android support is coming first, followed by Windows Phone 7.
+Android support is coming next.

 There are some great free tools available.
 We recommend Audacity, available for both Mac and Windows, found at http://audacity.sourceforge.net/.
-To record your own narration directly to MP3, you can use the TinyVOX app for iPhone.
+To record your own narration directly to MP3, you can use the Voice Record app for iPhone.
 You can also search the Web for other options, and we would love to hear what you find and like using.
-Please send to feedback (at) talespring (dot) com.
+Please drop us a note at email@example.com.